Logarithmic Donaldson-Thomas theory: Tropical degenerations and algebraic transversality

 \subsection{Flat limit algorithms: existence}

 We let $X^\circ$ be the complement of $D$ in $X$.
 Let $C$ be a smooth curve with a distinguished point $0$, whose complement is denoted $C^\circ$.

 \begin{proposition} Consider a flat family of subschemes $\mathcal Z^\circ\subset X^\circ\times C^\circ$ over $C^\circ$.
-There exists a rough expansion $\mathcal Y\to X\times C$ over $C$ such that the closure $\mathcal Z$ of $\mathcal Z^\circ$ in $\mathcal Y$ has the following properties: \begin{enumerate}[(E1)] \item The scheme $\mathcal Z$ is proper and flat over $C$, \item The scheme $\mathcal Z$ has non-empty intersection with each stratum of $\mathcal Y$. \item The scheme $\mathcal Z$ intersects all the strata of $\mathcal Y$ in the expected dimension. \end{enumerate} Moreover, after replacing $C$ with a ramified base change, the degeneration of $X$ can be guaranteed to have reduced special fiber, i.e. the rough expansion can be chosen to be an expansion. \end{proposition} We will refer to a family satisfying these properties as as \textit{dimensionally transverse} family.
+There exists a rough expansion $\mathcal Y\to X\times C$ over $C$ such that the closure $\mathcal Z$ of $\mathcal Z^\circ$ in $\mathcal Y$ has the following properties: \begin{enumerate}[(D1)] \item The scheme $\mathcal Z$ is proper and flat over $C$. \item The scheme $\mathcal Z$ has non-empty intersection with each stratum of $\mathcal Y$. \item The scheme $\mathcal Z$ intersects all the strata of $\mathcal Y$ in the expected dimension. \end{enumerate} Moreover, after replacing $C$ with a ramified base change, the degeneration of $X$ can be guaranteed to have reduced special fiber, i.e. the rough expansion can be chosen to be an expansion. \end{proposition} We will refer to a family satisfying these properties as as \textit{dimensionally transverse} family.
+A sketch picture of dimensional transversality can be seen on the right in Figure~\ref{fig: a-1-complex}.
+Notice in particular that in the main component $Y_0$ of the expansion shown there, the subscheme does not intersect the logarithmic divisors.
+Correspondingly, the $1$-complex on the left of the image does not include the dashed axes.

 \begin{proof} Let

 be the spectrum of the completed local ring of $C$ at $0$.
 Pull back the subscheme family $\mathcal Z^\circ$ to the generic point of this valuation ring to obtain a subscheme $\mathcal Z^\circ_\eta$ of $X^\circ$ over $\CC(\!(t)\!)$ .
 After passing to a valued field extension with value group $\RR$, apply the tropicalization map to obtain